hyriver/pydaymet/README.rst

 `Daymet V4 <https://daac.ornl.gov/DAYMET/guides/Daymet_Daily_V4.html>`__ database using NetCDF
 Subset Service (NCSS).
 Both single pixel (using ``get_bycoords`` function) and gridded data (using ``get_bygeom``) are supported which are returned as ``pandas.DataFrame`` and ``xarray.Dataset``, respectively.
-Climate data is available for CONUS, Hawaii, and Puerto Rico from 1980 to the present year at three time scales: daily, monthly, and annual.
+Climate data is available for North America, Hawaii from 1980, and Puerto Rico from 1950 at three time scales: daily, monthly, and annual.
 Additionally, PyDaymet can compute Potential EvapoTranspiration (PET) using `FAO Penman-Monteith equation <http://www.fao.org/docrep/X0490E/X0490E00.htm>`__ for both single pixel and gridded data.